What Christians Ought to Believe

 The Apostles' Creed is a treasure trove of basic Christian beliefs and wisdom that helps ensure the integrity and orthodoxy of our faith.

-Modern Christians have often hesitated to embrace the ancient creeds because of our "nothing but the Bible" tradition.
-In What Christians Ought to Believe Michael Bird opens our eyes to the possibilities of the Apostle’s Creed as a way to explore and understand the basic teachings of the Christian faith.
+Sadly, modern churches have often hesitated to embrace the ancient creeds because of our "nothing but the Bible" tradition.
+In What Christians Ought to Believe Michael Bird will open your eyes to the possibilities of the Apostles' Creed as a way to explore and understand the essential teachings of the Christian faith.